 To clarify the multiple, interactive factors that shape whether a person ages actively over the life course, the World Health Organisation promulgated a set of Determinants of Active Ageing in 2002.
 Culture and gender were presented as overarching and cross-cutting determinants.
 Contextual determinants were shown to be the physical environment, the social environment, health/social services and the economic.
 Specific to the individual were the personal and the behavioural determinants.
 Active Ageing is presented as the dynamic, life-long interplay of these determinants both within the environment and within the person, with all their accompanying risks and protections.
 (See Fig. 9, p.
-48, Active Ageing: a Policy Framework in Response to the Longevity Revolution, ILC-Brazil Publications)
+48, Active Ageing: a Policy Framework in Response to the Longevity Revolution, ILC-BR Publications)

 FOURTH INDUSTRIAL REVOLUTION

 The world is currently undergoing the Fourth Industrial Revolution.
 It is producing ultra-fast, profound systemic shocks that require imaginative and continually adaptive human responses.
 It is characterised by a hyper-connectivity between a vast range of components.
 It is creating an unprecedented fusion of seemingly disparate technologies across the digital, physical and biological domains.
 The speed and depth of the changes, the increased job insecurity, the imposed mobility, the growing need for multiple identities and the uneven ownership of the technologies necessitates that much more attention is given to the human and cultural disruptions.
 The 4th Industrial Revolution has profound implications for our much longer lives.